Alexander Hamilton U.S. Custom House: Offices and rotunda

 The elliptical rotunda, within the building's interior courtyard, measures 85 by 135 ft and rises to the third story.
 The walls and floors are composed of geometric marble tiles in several hues.
 The ceiling is self-supporting, without any interior metal structure; it uses the Guastavino tile arch system created by Spanish architect Rafael Guastavino.
 It consists of numerous layers of fireproof tiles, (Note: The lower sections of the rotunda's ceiling are made of nine layers of tiles, while the upper sections are composed of three layers.
 These are arranged as two "shells" with a space between them.) each of which measures 6 × 12 in across and 1 in thick.
 The tiles and layers are bonded using Portland cement.
 The center of the ceiling is occupied by a 140 ST oval skylight.
 The underside of the ceiling bears eight trapezoidal panels, as well as eight long, narrow panels between them.
 The panels contain fresco-secco murals, which were painted in 1937 by Reginald Marsh and eight assistants as part of the Treasury Relief Art Project.
-(Note: The assistants were Xavier J. Barile, Lloyd Lozes Goff, Mary Fife, Ludwig Mactarian, Oliver M. Baker, John Poehler, J. Walkely. and E. Volsung.)
+(Note: The assistants were Xavier J. Barile, Lloyd Lozes Goff, Mary Fife Laning, Ludwig Mactarian, Oliver M. Baker, John Poehler, J. Walkely, and E. Volsung.)
 The larger murals portray shipping activity in the Port of New York and New Jersey, while the smaller murals depict notable explorers of the New World and the Port of New York.
 Several shipping companies bought lunch for Marsh while he was painting the murals; as such, the murals depict these companies' ships.
 The rotunda can be rented for special events.
 When the Heye Center opened within the building in 1994, it built several permanent galleries around the rotunda.